StephanieChevalier/stephaniechevalier.github.io/_pages/about.md

 ## Motivation for research

 **High interest in some challenging multisystemic disorders.**
-I aim at contributing in related fundamental research and help the translation of basic science results into health care advances.
+I aim at contributing in related fundamental research and helping the translation of basic science results into health care advances.

 I have a special affinity for **the holistic approach of systems biology** to unravel and predict biological phenomena.
 I trained in bioinformatics and had internships in different areas of this discipline: the challenge of **data integration**, **NGS analysis**, **structural analysis** for drug design, and finally the one of complex **biological systems analysis and modelling**.
 I then approached related issues from different viewpoints.